tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

       *h' + 1* where it is the proposer.

-    This mechanism, together with the invariant it uses, ensures that the node cannot be attacked by being fed a block without extensions to make it beleive it is late, in a similar way as explained for Solution 2.
+    This mechanism, together with the invariant it uses, ensures that the node cannot be attacked by being fed a block without extensions to make it believe it is late, in a similar way as explained for Solution 2.

 ### Feasibility of the Proposed Solutions